What Cash are you Leaving on the Alignment Table?

 Third, decision makers can opt to adopt agile steering and alignment methods such as Objectives & Key Results.
 These approaches focus on rallying teams around aspirational goals and measurable success metrics, increasing accountability and alignment across the organization.

-Fourth, today’s plethora of IT-based collaboration platforms provide relief through software.
+Fourth, today’s plethora of software based collaboration platforms provide relief through software.
 While there are numerous enterprise offerings available on the market, managers should evaluate carefully to distinguish between gimmicky tools and true alignment and strategic results platforms.

 What are your true costs of strategic misalignment, and what are the best levers for your company to achieve moving in unison?
-We invite you to start the discussion below, and we look forward to hearing your comments.
+We invite you to start the discussion here and look forward to hearing your comments.